-Any Physician shall report all incidents to the malpractice carrier, the office of Risk Management and Insurance of the University, and to the administration of the hospital in which the incident took place.
-The Physician shall cooperate with the University and its insurance carrier in every respect.
-The Physician shall assist in the preparation of the defense of a claim, in the conduct of any suit or the settlement thereof, including, but not limited to meeting with counsel, attending depositions, trials, hearings and securing and giving evidence.
+Any Physician shall report all incidents to the malpractice carrier and to the risk manager of the facility in which the incident took place.
+The Physician shall assist the training facility and the insurer in the preparation of the defense of a claim, in the conduct of any suit or the settlement thereof, including, but not limited to meeting with counsel, attending depositions, trials, hearings and securing and giving evidence.
 In connection with this cooperation and assistance, the Physician is expected to bear all his/her own personal expenses, including without limitation, the Physician's travel expenses for any necessary travel by him/her, such as transportation, meals and lodging, and any lost income to the Physician for the attendance at depositions, hearings, trials, or the preparation therefore.
-The Physician shall also inform University Counsel and the insurance carrier of any changes in the Physician's home or business address and home or business telephone number.
+The Physician shall also inform Graduate Medical Education Office and the insurance carrier of any changes in the Physician's home or business address and home or business telephone number.